charlottecrevier/how-to/docs/index.md

 # Cloud Optimized Geospatial Data Access
-!!!
-Note
-    All the libraries and resources presented here are open-source and have their own licensing.
-    Please refer to the specific libraries documentation for licensing information.

 Best practices and tutorials using open-source libraries for Cloud Optimized GeoTIFF (COG) access from the Canada Centre for Mapping and Earth Observation (CCMEO) datacube.